-When buying equipment for your trucking company, you may find yourself choosing between a reefer or a dry van, which are the most commonly used trucks used in transporting freights.
+When buying equipment for your trucking company, in many cases, you may find yourself choosing between a reefer or a dry van, which are the most commonly used semi-trailers in transporting freights industry.

 Unfortunately, no one answer fits all.
 The answer to the question of whether a dry van or a reefer is a better option for your transportation needs depends on many factors.